 - Stir in the crabmeat and Monterey jack cheese.

 - Pour the crabmeat mixture into the prepared deep dish pie plate, tart pans or casserole and bake for 45 – 60 minutes or until puffed and golden brown and knife inserted near the center comes out clean.
 Let stand 10 minutes before serving,

-- To serve, top with two tablespoons of Diablo Sauce and Two Tablespoons of Sour Cream.
+- To serve, top with two tablespoons of Diablo Sauce (optional) and Two Tablespoons of Sour Cream.
 Using a spatula, spread over the top as a frosting.